Last updated: 01/12/2025

 For the Mercer Investment Trusts New Zealand (MITNZ), Mercer Investment Funds and Mercer Wholesale Funds.

-Exclusions involve seeking to avoid investing in, as well as removing or reducing exposure as much as practicable to, certain companies with involvement in defined products or business activities.
+Exclusions involve seeking to avoid investing in, or removing exposure as much as practicable to, certain companies with involvement in defined products or business activities.

-As described below, our application of exclusions is generally determined by the asset class and nature of the holdings, and are subject to the operational limitations and exceptions.
+Our application of exclusions is generally determined by the asset class and nature of the holdings, and are subject to the operational limitations and exceptions detailed below.

-Exclusions only apply to Directed Investments.
-If a Directed Investment meets an Exclusions Criteria, our investment managers will generally be expected to divest the Directed Investment in a reasonable period of time and as market conditions allow.
+Exclusions only apply to Directed Investments*.
+If a Directed Investment meets an Exclusions Criteria, our Investment Managers will generally be expected to divest the Directed Investment in a reasonable period of time, typically within 10 business days and as market conditions allow.
+We may rely on specialist third party ESG providers and their methodologies for implementation, including determining which securities are required to be excluded based on the relevant Fund’s Exclusion Criteria (see below)

-As at the date of this Policy, appointed investment managers are required to apply the following exclusions to the Directed Investments of the Funds (‘Exclusions Criteria’), unless an operational limitation as noted below, or other factors beyond our reasonable control, mean they are not possible to apply.
+Investment Managers are required to apply the following exclusions to the Directed Investments of the Funds (‘Exclusions Criteria’), unless an operational limitation or exception as noted below, or other factors beyond our reasonable control, mean it is not reasonably feasible or it would be impracticable to apply the exclusions.

 Exclusion |